-- 2.2.
-Housing Assistance.
-Awardee will assist each program participants in selecting RRH..
-RRH selected must be appropriate to the program participant's household size, needs, and potential earned income.
-Each household must be moved into appropriate housing within 30 days from the date of the assessment conducted pursuant to paragraph 2.1.3.1.
-Housing assistance activities will include, but are not limited to, the following: - 2.2.1.
+- 2.2.1.
 After housing is selected, inspecting housing for compliance with the applicable housing quality standards (HQS) set forth in 24 C.F.R.
 982.401 and, while the program participant resides in the housing, reinspect for HQS compliance annually. - 2.2.2.
 Ensuring that program participant enters into a lease agreement with the landlord.
 The initial term of the lease must be for at least one (1) month and must be automatically renewable upon expiration, except on prior notice by either party, up to a maximum of twenty-four (24) months. - 2.2.3.
-Pursuant to the written standards established by the CoC pursuant to 24 C.F.R. §578.7(9), calculate each program participant's contribution to housing costs ("resident rent") and insure that participant pays rent monthly.
-Rental payments made to landlords by program participants are not "match" for compliance the cash match requirements of Continuum of Care (CoC) programs. - 2.2.4.
-Pay the portion of the rent, less the amount program participant must pay, directly to landlord.
-No rental assistance payments may be provided to the program participant or any member of the program participant's household.
+Pursuant to the written standards established by the CoC pursuant to 24 C.F.R.
+578.7 (9), calculating each program participant's contribution to housing costs ("resident rent") and insure that participant pays rent directly to the landlord each month.
+Rental payments made to landlord by program participants are not "match" for compliance with the cash match requirements of Continuum of Care (CoC) programs. - 2.2.4.
+Paying the portion of the rent, less the amount program participant must pay, directly to landlord.
+No rental assistance payments may be provided to the program participant or any member of the program participant's household